 So what’s the prescription?

-Without good jobs and benefits, economic inequality will continue to hurt the health of working families.
+Without good jobs and benefits, the impact of economic inequality will continue to hurt the health of working families.
 The best way for workers and communities to become stronger, and the best way to close the pay gap and the health gap, is through union jobs and union contracts.

-It’s not only bad for our economy and weakening workers’ families but also bad for our health.
+It’s not only bad for our economy and weakening workers’ families, it’s bad for our health.
 A stronger—and healthier—America depends on a revitalization of the labor movement and better jobs for American workers.